municipioriogrande/blog/plugins/capability-manager-enhanced/readme.txt

 * Feel free to <a href="https://publishpress.com/contact/">submit a help ticket</a> if you can't find an answer in the documentation or forum here.

 == Changelog ==

+= 1.7.5 - 24 May 2019 =
+  * Fixed : Users' inclusion or non-inclusion in Authors dropdown was not updated based on role edit (non-zero level setting)

 = 1.7.4 - 1 May 2019 =
   * Fixed : On some sites, capabilities added dynamically by other code were forced into stored role definition (and could not be removed).